 Fee information

 Payment for the placement is £2,016 per student, per 3-week placement (based on 7 sessions/week).
-Usually, SCPs are designed for 1-2 students and we can work with you to write the blurb about your SCP before it is advertised to students for the selection process.
+Usually, SCPs are designed for 1-2 students.

 Year 6: General Practice Senior Assistantship (GPSA)

-The Year 6 General Practice Senior Assistantship (GPSA) aims to prepare students towards graduation by developing their skills in consulting and managing patients independently, under close supervision.
+The Year 6 General Practice Senior Assistantship (GPSA) aims to prepare students for future practice by developing their skills in consulting and managing patients independently, under close supervision.
 Students should be given opportunities to become fully immersed in the work and life of the practice, as they work alongside their supervising GP.
-They should hold their own clinics so that they can improve their consulting and decision-making processes whilst dealing with everyday primary care problems, and start to learn the art of managing risk and uncertainty, all of which underpin high-quality general practice.
+They should hold their own clinics so that they can improve their consulting and decision-making processes and start to learn the art of managing risk and uncertainty, all of which underpin high-quality general practice.

-The placement assessments are designed to support this learning in practice and facilitate giving feedback and reflection.
+The placement assessments are designed to support this learning in practice.

 Teaching commitment

-The GPSA runs five times per year from August to December and you may teach on as many, or as few of these as you wish.
+GPSA runs five times per year from August to December and you may apply to teach on as many as you wish.
 Practices for this placement are based outside of London so that students experience general practice in a different setting to placements they will have attended in earlier years.

-The placement is for four weeks, with the first and last day taking place at the department for consultation skills and clinical reasoning group teaching.
-Other departmental teaching will also be organised during the four weeks via online webinars.
+The placement is for 4 weeks, with the first and last day taking place at the department for consultation skills and clinical reasoning group teaching.
+Other departmental teaching will also be organised during the 4 weeks via online webinars.

-Whilst on the placement, students will need to complete a number of their own GP clinics (under supervision), complete a brief quality improvement project as well as two case-based discussions, two mini-clinical evaluation exercises and two prescribing student tasks.
+Whilst on the placement, students will undertake their own GP clinics under supervision, complete a brief quality improvement project as well as two case-based discussions, two mini-clinical evaluation exercises and two prescribing student tasks.

 Fee information

 Fees are for 1 student for 4 weeks in a UK practice outside London.
-Practices may request to host 2 students if space and supervisory arrangements allow.
+Practices may request to host up to 2 students if space and supervisory arrangements allow.

 Administrator: Mr Stephen Platt